 There are also several premium databases that are not available to the public.
 They include reported cases – which are cases in which a judicial decision has been reached and unreported cases – which are cases in which there was no decision but are noteworthy.
 Note that these databases do not include US cases.
 Examples are Lexis Nexis, BAILII and Justis.
 There is also the Association of British Industry database; Factiva – Dow Jones; Patent Scope – World Intellectual Property Office (WIPO) database; Trademarks UK Intellectual Property Office; European Union Intellectual property Office; and the US Patent and Trademark Office.

 Is it possible to patent software?
 First, it is possible to patent software in the UK, Europe and has always been the case in the US.
 Without going into the law in detail for any of the features of your mobile app to be patentable they must be an invention that exhibits a technical contribution or technical effect.
 The Case is T208/84 VICOM .

 Lots of the software that have been accepted as patentable have had to do with the manipulation of data.
 VICOM itself concerned a method of digitally altering data.
 The UK accepts that software patents are valid and will uphold them.
 It has done so in several cases.

 However, the UK and Europe do not always accept business methods as patentable even though they are in the US.
 UK and European courts have not upheld several business method US patents.
 To be specific in T588/05 WEST DIRECT E.P.O.R a US patent was awarded for a computer assisted telemarketing process that allowed the upsell to a potential customer.
 It was not upheld in the European Patent Office because there was no specific technical problem.
-It had no technical effect.
+However It had no technical effect.
 It was just a way of improving a business sale.

 Not to Patent?